segmentio/segment-docs/src/unify/product-limits.md

 ---
-title: Engage Default Limits
+title: Unify Limits
-plan: engage-foundations
+plan: unify-plus
 redirect_from:
-  - '/personas/rate-limits'
+  - '/profiles/product-limits'
-  - '/personas/product-limits'
+  - '/unify/profile-api-limits'
 ---

+> info ""
+> Beginning August 18, 2023, all new Engage and Unify Plus users can refer to this page for Segment's updated product limits.
+Visit Segment's [pricing page](https://segment.com/pricing/){:target="_blank"} to learn more.
+All existing users prior to this date can refer to the Engage product limits [here](/docs/engage/product-limits/).

-To provide consistent performance and reliability at scale, Segment enforces default use and rate limits within Engage.
+To provide consistent performance and reliability at scale, Segment enforces default use and rate limits within Unify.
 Most customers do not exceed these limits.

-To learn more about custom limits and upgrades, contact your dedicated Customer Success Manager or [friends@segment.com](mailto:friends@segment.com).
+To learn more about custom limits and upgrades, contact your dedicated Customer Success Manager or [friends@segment.com](mailto:friends@segment.com){:target="_blank"}.

 ## Default limits